Recillah-Khamala/Leaderboard-Project/README.md

 # Leaderboard Project

 > In this project I have set up a JavaScript project for the Leaderboard list app, using webpack and ES6 features, notably modules.
-I have developed a first working version of the app following a wireframe, but without styling -Focus is on functionality.
+I have developed a first working version of the app following a wireframe.
 I have consumed the Leaderboard API using JavaScript async and await and added some styling.

 ###### Languages